Budibase/website/content/blog/data/data-sources.md

 #### Why do you need bindings?

-You can think of bindings as a way of referring to values in different data sources, so that you can use them throughout your app.
+You can think of bindings as a way of referring to values in different data sources so that you can use them throughout your app.
 As you can probably tell from the examples above, this is useful in all kinds of situations.

-Most of the time, bindings use a short-hand, to make it easier to refer to a value in a particular location.
+Most of the time, bindings use a short hand, to make it easier to refer to a value in a particular location.

 In technical terms, there are countless benefits of doing this.
 These include making your code faster and more readable.
-Bindings also speed up to process of building apps, by eliminating the need to manually find and set values.
+Bindings also speed up the process of building apps, by eliminating the need to manually find and set values.

 Critically, binding values allows your UI to display real-time updates, based on the information users provide.
 Naturally, doing this in one form or another is crucial for almost any modern web application.